Objective: To assess agreement between Cochrane Neonatal Group reviews and clinical practice guidelines in Denmark.

-Results:173 interventions evaluated in Cochrane neonatal reviews were included.
+Results: 173 interventions evaluated in Cochrane neonatal reviews were included.
 All 17 Danish neonatal departments agreed to participate, but only 14 (82%) delivered data.
-Agreement between reviews and guidelines was observed for a median of 132 interventions (76%) (range 129 to 134), partial agreement for 31 interventions (18%) (range 29 to 33), and disagreement for 10 interventions (6%) (range 8 to 13) (Kappa = 0.56, range 0.53 to 0.59).
-Most of the latter 10 interventions were not recommended in the reviews but in the guidelines.
-The reasons for disagreement were numerous; usage of evidence with higher bias risks than randomised trials in guidelines development was the most frequent one.
-Cochrane reviews were rarely (10%) used during guideline development.
-Nine guideline topics (5%) revealed diversity among the departments’ recommendations.
+Agreement between reviews and guidelines was observed for a median of 132 interventions (76%) (range 129–134), partial agreement was observed for 31 interventions (18%) (range 29–33), and disagreement was observed for 10 interventions (6%) (range 8–13) (κ = 0.56, range 0.53–0.59).
+Most of the latter 10 interventions were not recommended in the reviews but were recommended in the guidelines.
+There were numerous reasons for disagreement, the most common being usage of evidence with higher bias risks than randomised trials in guidelines development.
+Overall, Cochrane reviews were rarely (10%) used during guideline development.
+For nine guideline topics (5%) there was diversity among the Danish departments’ recommendations.

 Statistics from Altmetric.com